Old town of DubrovnikDubrovnik , Croatia

 Further, the street leads to the main square of Dubrovnik with the web camera – the Lodge Square with the Catholic Church of St. Blaise and the clock tower.

 Another interesting attraction of the Old Town, perfectly shown in live feed, is the Baroque Cathedral of the Assumption of the Virgin Mary from the 18th century with a dome towering over the red tiled roofs of the city.
 Previously, there were other temples here, but for various reasons they were destroyed.

 At the end of Stradun Street is the Old Town pier, which has hosted Mediterranean ships throughout Dubrovnik’s history.
 Later, a new city port of Gruž, which can also be seen in the webcam on the Baltic Live Cam website, has replaced the Old Dubrovnik Marina.
 Pleasure and excursion yachts and boats depart from Gruž, as well as a ferry of Lokrum Island.

 There is Buža beach in Old Dubrovnik, located on the rocks near the city walls – the most important place in the city where tourists rush.

-Besides the fortress walls with the Pile Gate and the main Stradun Street, in Dubrovnik it is worth seeing the Fort of St. Lawrence and the Rector's Palace - a UNESCO World Heritage Site.
+Besides the fortress walls with the Pile Gate and the main Stradun Street, in Dubrovnik you see online, it is worth seeing the Fort of St. Lawrence and the Rector’s Palace – a UNESCO World Heritage Site.